padogrid/bundle-geode-1-docker-debezium_hive_kafka/README.md

 ## Creating `my_network`

+Let's create the `my_network` network to which all containers will join.

 ```bash
 docker network create my_network
 ```

 ## Creating Geode Docker Containers

-iLet's create a Geode cluster to run on Docker containers with the `my_network` network we created in the previous section.
+Let's create a Geode cluster to run on Docker containers with the `my_network` network we created in the previous section.

 ```bash
 create_docker -product geode -cluster geode -network my_network